Changes In Brain Scans Seen After A Single Season Of Football For Young Players

 That being said, both Whitlow and Kim caution against making their findings out to be more than what they are: preliminary results from a single study with a relatively small number of participants.

 "We don't know what it means," says Whitlow.
 "The natural next question is, do these changes persist over time?
 Do they accumulate with multiple seasons?
-And then number three, probably the most important: Do they have any relevance to long-term health?"
+And then No. 3, probably the most important: Do they have any relevance to long-term health?"

 The results, presented at a medical meeting, haven't been published in a peer-reviewed journal.
 Whitlow says that the team is working on a paper to be submitted to a journal.

-These latest findings are actually part of a years-long research collaboration between University of Texas Southwestern Medical Center, Wake Forest University and Children's National Health System in Washington, D.C.
+These latest findings are actually part of a years-long research collaboration among University of Texas Southwestern Medical Center, Wake Forest University and Children's National Health System in Washington, D.C.

 Dr. Gerard Gioia is a pediatric neuropsychologist at Children's National Health whose role in the larger study is to look at the functional outcomes of kids playing football.
 He says these latest findings are only a part of the piece of the puzzle they're trying to solve.